prakashgithubnew/AI/Readme.md

 2. Uisng windows power shell run below commands ollama run deepseek-r1:1.5b
    1.5b is the capability of model you want.There are several model whicha can be used with highest 400B GB data sets
+3. Ask anything to do for you.
+You will get response
+4.